Applications Open for Summer & Winter 2026 Programs

 Know Your Audience

 Understanding your audience is key.
-Tailor your language, tone, and examples to resonate with the specific interests and concerns of your listeners—be they fellow students, faculty, or healthcare professionals.
+Adjust your language, tone, and examples to resonate with the specific interests and concerns of your listeners, whether they are fellow students, faculty, or healthcare professionals.
+A speech about AI in healthcare delivered to a medical ethics seminar will succeed with different framing than the same topic presented at a technology conference.

 Anticipate Counterarguments